 • Axis test suite.
 This suite gives the possibility to test the Axis Web Service stack deploying and launching real processes.
-This test suite can be launched with the following command:
+This test suite can be launched with the following command (server should be started):

 '''

 >ant test-axis

 '''

 • Stress test suite.
 This suite will launch a small stress test.
 This test suite can be launched with the following command line: